MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ### Return Value

-A reverse iterator that points just beyond the end.
-The position designates the beginning of the reverse string_view.
+A reverse iterator that points to one past the end of the sequence.

 ## <a name="crend"></a>  basic_string_view::crend

-Returns a const iterator that addresses the location succeeding the last element in a reversed string_view.
+Represents one past the end of a reversed string_view.

 ```cpp
 constexpr const_reverse_iterator crend() const noexcept;